From what we know so far, the man behind Ali G and Borat will be as overindulgently gross as always.

 Cohen eventually retired Ali G, Borat, and Brüno by the late 2000s, although the former has made a few reappearances since.
 Cohen then brought a fresh character to life in The Dictator, creating a deeply satirized version of the modern-day authoritarian.
 This time, there’s more acting involved, with the film starring the likes of Anna Faris, Ben Kingsley, and John C. Reilly.
 The mockumentary style directing that has come to characterize Cohen’s most famous work was also notably missing in The Dictator.
 But the film still meanders through a series of extreme situations that play into the cringe-worthy comedy that made him a household name.

 Cohen has also found success when moving away from the scandalous output he is most known for.
 Cohen not only has appeared in some absolutely commendable movies – one could say that his turns in them have even been memorable.
-Between the Madagascar movies, the Will Ferrell comedy Talladega Nights, musicals such as Sweeney Todd: The Demon Barber of Fleet Street and Les Miserables, and Martin Scorsese’s Hugo, Cohen’s knack for voice work and ostentatious physical comedy have been put to good use.
+Between the Madagascar movies, the Will Ferrell comedy Talladega Nights, musicals such as Sweeney Todd: The Demon Barber of Fleet Street and Les Miserables, and Martin Scorsese’s Hugo, Cohen’s knack for voice work and ostentatious physical comedy have been variably used.

 Still, in his attempts to spearhead an evolving comedic brand that can also count on linear storytelling, he wrote, produced, and starred in Grimsby (aka The Brothers Grimsby).
 The film further featured a strong cast including Mark Strong, Isla Fisher, Rebel Wilson, Penelope Cruz, and Gabourey Sidibe.
 However, it flopped miserably at the box office, grossing only $25 million worldwide against a $35 million budget.